meolar/supertux-wiki/Level-Design.md

 ### Other things to consider:

 * Creating paths that are only two tiles high.
-Make things high enough that SuperTux can jump.
+Make things high enough that Tux can jump.
 * Don't create jumps that require pixel perfect precision unless it is for a special secret area.
 Always leave some room for error!
 * Don't use invisible tiles for normal gameplay.
 * Do not overuse switches and doors: SuperTux isn't an adventure game, it's a jump'n run, so make the level straightforward and easy to understand.
 * Avoid creating large monotonous spaces; players get tired of running around a huge level.
-* Don't allow dead ends or impossible levels; either the player dies, or there's still a way to solve it or return (allowing the player to suicide from a trap works as well).
+* Don't allow dead ends or impossible levels; either the player dies, or there's still a way to solve it or return (allowing the player to die from a trap and respawn works as well).
 Test your level thoroughly to find possible paths you missed before.
 * Avoid impossible-to-reach coins, powerups, areas, and badguys.
 Collecting everything or reaching everywhere in a level is often important to players.
 However, difficulty can be just short of impossible - requiring frame-by-frame accuracy is fine.
 (So long as you provide a demo to prove that it is in fact possible) This only applies to bonus items - players should be able to complete